actions/toolkit/docs/commands.md

 setting results, logging, registering secrets and exporting variables across actions.
 Sometimes, however, its useful to be able to do these things in a script or other tool.

-To allow this, we provide a special `::` syntax which, if logged to `stdout`, will allow the runner to perform special behavior on your commands.
+To allow this, we provide a special `::` syntax which, if logged to `stdout` on a new line, will allow the runner to perform special behavior on your commands.
 The following commands are all supported:

 ### Set an environment variable